VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< /quote >}}

-Which, uh, I don't know if sounds exiciting so much as it sounds like a description of a rockwell automation retroencabulator.
+Which, uh, I don't know if sounds exciting so much as it sounds like a description of a Rockwell automation retroencabulator.

-So, in English, it's a way for services/websites to talk to each other ... which is a form of the above mentioned federation.
+So, in English, it's a way for services/websites to talk to each other ... which is a form of the above-mentioned federation.
 So, basically, it's one way that things can federate.
 It's the protocol.

 While not the best analogy, it's not totally wrong to say that ActivityPub is the language things talk to each other in (usually) while the act of talking to one another is federation.
 So, with the **fedi**verse being the uni**verse** of these things that are all talking together, ActivityPub is the way they (usually) talk.